 - Preheat oven to 350°F and set out a 12-cup Bundt pan, but don’t grease it yet.

-- Mix together the cake mix, eggs, zucchini, yogurt and vegetable oil until smooth and combined, 1-2 minutes, in a large mixing bowl using a stand or hand mixer.
-Scrape the sides and bottom of the bowl while mixing.15.25 ounces chocolate cake mix, 4 large eggs, 2¼ cups grated zucchini, 1 cup plain Greek yogurt, ¾ cup vegetable oil
+- Using a hand or stand mixer, mix together the cake mix, eggs, zucchini, yogurt, and vegetable oil until smooth and combined, about 1-2 minutes.15.25 ounces chocolate cake mix, 4 large eggs, 2¼ cups grated zucchini, 1 cup plain Greek yogurt, ¾ cup vegetable oil

 - Bake in the oven for 40-50 minutes, or until a fork or knife inserted in the center of the cake comes out with just a couple of crumbs but not smeared.

-- Using a hand or stand mixer, gradually beat in the powdered sugar and heavy cream, alternating between the two, until a thick glaze forms.
-You want the glaze to be thin enough to slowly drip down the cake but not so thin that it all drips off and pools below the cake.1 cup powdered sugar, ¼-½ cup heavy cream
+- Using a hand or stand mixer, gradually beat in the powdered sugar and heavy cream, alternating between the two, until a thick glaze forms.1 cup powdered sugar, ¼-½ cup heavy cream

 Notes